Updated March 10, 2017

 Ally Bank has a long history of paying some of the best rates online.
 If you can part with your money for three years, you can earn 1.50% (and up to 1.60% if you have at least $25,000).
 Even better, Ally often gives preferential renewal rates to customers.
 Although this is not a guarantee, Ally has been doing it for a long time – which means Ally will reward long-term customers with even better rates.

 Once again, EverBank has the highest rate we could find.
-At 2.28%, this is one of the highest CD rates on the market.
-Just like the other terms, EverBank does require a minimum $5,000 deposit.
+At 2.30%, this is one of the highest CD rates on the market.
+Just like the other terms, EverBank does require a $5,000 deposit.
+As mentioned previously, deposits at EverBank are FDIC insured.

 3 Questions To Ask Before You Open A CD